FME Version

 What is Schema Mapping?

-The source schema is “what we have” and the destination schema is “what we want”.
-Usually, the source schema ("what we have"), does not match the target schema ("what we want").
+The source schema is “what we have”, and the destination schema is “what we want”.
+Often, the source schema does not match the target schema.

-In some cases there is a correspondence between the source and target schemas, for example DIAMETER_MM to Diameter.
-In some cases values may have to be derived.
+In some cases, the source and target schemas correspond, for example, DIAMETER_MM to Diameter.
+In other cases, values may have to be derived.

 General Schema Mapping

-Schema Mapping can be carried out using common transformers within a workspace.
+Schema mapping can be carried out using common transformers within a workspace.
 The primary transformer for simple schema mapping is the AttributeManager.
-To rename attributes too match the target schema use an AttributeManager transformer to perform the Schema Mapping.
+To rename attributes to match the target schema, use an AttributeManager transformer to perform the schema mapping.

-In the AttributeManager example above, a conditional is used to derive the Type attribute value.
-Other related schema mapping transformers include the AttributeCreator, AttributeCopier, AttributeRenamer and AttributeValueMapper transformers.
+In the AttributeManager example above, a condition derives the Type attribute value.
+Related schema mapping transformers include the AttributeCreator, AttributeCopier, AttributeRenamer, and AttributeValueMapper transformers.

-The values of attributes that are represented by domains or enumerated lists might also have to be mapped, for example the Material.
+The values of attributes represented by domains or enumerated lists might also have to be mapped, for example, the Material.
 AttributeValueMapper can be used to map domains:

-This process works well for simple transformations but when mappings are potentially complex, repetitive or when they need to be maintained by someone who is not familiar with FME, then the SchemaMapper transformer can be used.
+This process works well for simple transformations, but the SchemaMapper transformer can be used when mappings are potentially complex or repetitive, or when they need to be maintained by someone unfamiliar with FME.

 Mapping Schema using SchemaMapper

-This transformer converts the existing schema of features to a new structure, based on mappings defined in an external lookup table.
+This transformer converts the existing schema to a new structure, based on mappings defined in an external lookup table.
 Using a table to define these mappings simplifies the completion of these tasks.

-The schema mapping lookup table, used by the SchemaMapper transformer, defines a series of conditions that are to be met (filters), and a series of actions that will be executed when the conditions are met.
-The lookup table may come in different formats such as: a comma-separated or plain text file; a spreadsheet (Excel or Google); or as a table in a database such as Oracle, PostGRES, Informix, SQL Server, etc.
+The schema mapping lookup table, used by the SchemaMapper transformer, defines a series of conditions that are to be met (filters) and a series of actions that will be executed when the conditions are met.
+The lookup table may come in different formats, such as a comma-separated or plain text file, a spreadsheet (Excel or Sheets), or a table in a database such as Oracle, PostgreSQL, Informix, SQL Server, etc.

-Feature types – as defined by fme_feature_type – are mapped from their existing value, to one which defines the new feature type.
+Map feature types: Feature types, as defined by fme_feature_type, are mapped from their existing value to one that defines the new feature type.
 For example:

 Benefits of the SchemaMapper